joagovi/Deploy-a-People-Counter-App-at-the-Edge/WRITEUP.md

 Cannot interpret 'tf.uint8' as a data type
 ```

-To avoid the error, the line has been commented momentarily, since the precision is float32.
+To avoid the error, the line has been commented momentarily, since the precision is float32 this line is unnecessary in this case.

 ***Difference between model accuracy pre- and post-conversion***